alexander-azizi-martin/uo.zone/README.md

 # Acknowledgments

 The idea for UO Grades was inspired by [Gopher Grades](https://umn.lol/) a similar website for the University of Minnesota, Twin Cities.
-The design and frontend for UO Grades was based off of the [Gopher Grades Github](https://github.com/samyok/gophergrades) with many of the React components being reimplemented.
+The design and initial frontend for UO Grades was based off of the [Gopher Grades Github](https://github.com/samyok/gophergrades).

 # Running Locally